Utopia-Lab-Studio/Spectacles-NavigatAR/README.md

 ## Acknowledgment
-We would like to say a big THANK YOU to the Snap teams to help us refinning the app.
-More features to come.
-Stay tunes.
+We would like to say a big THANK YOU to the Snap teams to help us refining the app.
+More features are coming soon.
+Stay tuned.